-The US is a country that is at the top of many Nepalese people’s list as the study destination.
+The US is a country which is at the top of many Nepalese people’s list as the study destination.
 Not only Nepali Student, but International students from all over the world also choose the US.
 The reasons for being everyone’s favorite destination are the globally renowned universities, unlimited opportunities, and fantastic advantages for post-study employment.

 Everyone desires the best in everything, the same as in the case of studying in the US.
 When choosing the US as a study destination, one of the major adjustments you have to do is in understanding the cost of living.
-The cost of living in the US for Nepali students can make all the difference to enjoying a successful period of study that is affordable and fun.
+The cost of living in the US for Nepali Student can make all the difference to enjoying a successful period of study that is affordable and fun.

 It can be complex to exactly estimate the cost of living in the US as this will vary depending on which city or state you’re planning to study in.
 Different cities and their corresponding urban, suburban and rural areas will all generate different costs.
 To help the Nepali Student who is planning to choose the US as a study destination, we have crafted this article to uncover the living cost.
 Not only Nepali Student, but this estimation of the cost of living in the US is also helpful to any international students planning to choose to study in the US.

-Nepali Student Living Costs in the USA
+Nepali Student Living Costs in the US

 We know the United States offers some of the world’s best Bachelor’s and Master’s degree programs in the world.
 But also you need to be aware of potentially high living costs of the US.
 If you have done your mindset on studying abroad in the US you will need to have a good financial plan on how to cover tuition fees and other costs.
 You must have to do key estimates about the cost of living for Nepali Student including tuition fees, accommodation costs, funding, and money-saving tips.
 You’ll need to cover all these costs if you wish to get an American standard higher education.